 Fulfillment by Amazon – FBA

-This isn’t technically an account type on Amazon, but a lot of people regard it as separate, so we figured we would mention it.
+This isn’t technically an account type on AMZ, but a lot of people regard it as separate, so we figured we would mention it.
 We do want to point out that you can use Amazon FBA with either an individual or a professional account.
-However, the individual account is lacking a lot of tools that make running Amazon FBA easier, and thus we would only recommend using FBA with a professional seller account.
+However, the individual type lacks a lot of tools that make running FBA easier, and thus we would only recommend using FBA with a professional seller profile.

 So, what is Amazon FBA?
 Well, this is when you ship your products directly to Amazon.
-Amazon will keep your products in their warehouse.
+The marketplace will keep your products in their warehouse.
 When the item is sold, Amazon will ship it out for you.
-It is probably as close as you will ever get to a truly automated business with Amazon.
+It is probably as close as you will ever get to a truly automated business with the platform.
 Of course, the standard fees and terms apply e.g. you will not be able to use Amazon FBA in professional-only categories if you have an individual seller account.

 Other Account Types

-Generally speaking, you are not going to need to worry about the other account types on Amazon.
+Generally speaking, you are not going to need to worry about the other Amazon account types.
 These are ‘invite-only’.
-For example; if you sell products to Amazon (i.e. you are selling wholesale), then Amazon will provide you with a seller’s account where you can manage everything and communicate with Amazon.
+For example; if you sell products to AMZ(i.e. you are selling wholesale), then Amazon will provide you with a seller’s account where you can manage everything and communicate with Amazon.
 Basically, it makes shipping new inventory to Amazon a whole lot easier.
-The only time that you will really need to worry about this type of account is if you are manufacturing something and wish to sell it directly to Amazon.
-A lot of companies have started out with pro accounts, caught the attention of Amazon, and then started selling directly to Amazon instead.
+The only time that you will really need to worry about this type is if you are manufacturing something and wish to sell it directly to the marketplace.
+A lot of companies have started out with pro accounts, caught the attention of Amazon, and then started selling directly to the marketplace instead.

 Conclusion

 Once you decide on your selling plan, do not forget to use third-party services to help you launch, grow, and run your AMZ business.
 For example, SageMailer can help you go the extra mile with automating feedback management.
-This Amazon review management tool positively influences your customer service, lets your clients know that you care about them, and help you get more reviews.
+This AMZ review management tool positively influences your customer service, lets your clients know that you care about them, and helps you get more reviews.

 Register for a free 30-day trial now to save time and grow your Amazon business effectively!